Why do birds need a Cuttlebone?

 My budgie’s cage came with plastic perches, do I need any other perches?

-Your parakeet will need a few perches of different width and textures set up in its cage.
-This helps mimic the outdoors, and promotes foot and leg strength in your bird.
+Your parakeet will need a few perches of different widths and textures set up in its cage.
+This helps mimic the outdoors and promotes foot and leg strength in your bird.
 Look for both wooden and rope perches for your parakeet.

-Do not rely on the just the perch that came with the cage.
-Depending upon the manufacturer, these can be poorly made and using only the dowel could cause sores on the feet.
+Do not rely on just the perch that came with the cage.
+Depending upon the manufacturer, these can be poorly made, and using only the dowel could cause sores on the feet.